ibm-cloud-docs/activity-tracker/control_usage_quotas.md

    If logs are not being saved they will still be available for live tail and alerting.

+   Verify all conditions and exclusion rules when selecting these options.
+Selecting these options will result in logs being discarded and not saved for searching, archiving, or streaming.
+   {: important}

 4. Click **Apply** to save your changes.

 ### Configuring usage quota exclusion rules